 “The former,” Yugo said, unabashed.
-“With your help we could take…” Yugo’s foot slipped; his purple toes and ankle broke through the skin.
+“With your help we could take-” Yugo’s foot slipped; his purple toes and ankle ripped through the skin.
 He tried to regain his footing, but slipped on the empty fleshy foot.
 He slammed skull first into the ground, lodging his horn in the wooden floor.
 A few of the prisoners had to stifle their laughter.
 Yugo shot back up with bonepicking.
 Black bruises were already spreading across the forehead and along the tear in the leg.
 “Get it off me you miserable failure!” he barked at Hybrow.
-The tiny man stumbled over himself getting down to his commander.
-He helped Yugo unbutton the skin and slip it off.
+The small man stumbled over himself getting down to his commander.
+He helped Yugo unbutton the pelt and slip it off.

 “You always did have a thin skin,” Rob said with a smirk.
-Yugo turned and glowered at Rob, but didn’t say anything to him; he just berated Hybrow as the man laid the skin back into the soil and moved clumps of it over the bruises and tears.
+Yugo turned and glowered at him, but didn’t say anything; he instead berated Hybrow as the man laid the hide back in the soil and moved clumps of it over the bruises and tears.

 “You said this was the one you imbecile!
 Should I flay you next?”

-“No,” Hybrow said breathlessly.
-“We just need more fortifying minerals Commander.
+“No,” Hybrow begged breathlessly.
+“We just need more fortifying minerals commander.
 Some… some tinkerum I think.
 Th-th-that should make it like armor!
 Yes!”

 “Get out of my sight!”
 Yugo barked.
 Hybrow excused himself and left the wagon.
-Yugo turned back to Rob.
+The self-proclaimed duke turned back to Rob.
 “Are you refusing me Robin?
 You want your crew to die here and now?”